open-telemetry/opamp-spec/specification.md

 opportunity to send back in the response any messages that the Server wants to deliver to the Agent (such as for example a new remote configuration).

-The default polling interval when the Agent does have anything to deliver is 30 seconds.
+The default polling interval when the Agent does not have anything to deliver is 30 seconds.
 This polling interval SHOULD be configurable on the Client.

 When using HTTP transport the sequence of messages is exactly the same as it is